call911nowplz/Spiriten.cf/Server_Side/server_hosts.md

 any CPU they could find released in the past 5 years.
 They have locations in Dallas and New York City.
 Storage space is very limited though so you may run into problems there.

+[Foxomy](https://foxomy.com/dallas-i9-minecraft/) : Foxomy is a host with "furry lgbtq BLM" in their advertising material... okay.
+All of their site is focused on furry stuff, makes me uncomfortable so I don't plan on investigating for long.
+They charge $2 per GB of ram with an i9-10900k.
+Their only location is in Dallas - Texas.
+The CPU is pretty nice for that pricing, but I'm just very uncomfortable personally on the site.

 [FreeMc.Host](FreeMc.host) : FreeMc.Host is as what its name suggests - a free Minecraft host.
 You get 1GB of ram for joining and can get more by joining their sponsored Discord servers, allowing you to allocate up to 8GB of ram to a server.
 There are constant downtimes and with only 4 nodes with an i7-6700k in each hosting hundreds of servers there's major performance issues.
 Unless you absolutely need a free host don't use FreeMc.Host as it is honestly miserable to use.